 - You are currently employed

-- You have graduated from a selection of Title IV accredited universities or graduate programs.
+- You have graduated from a selection of Title IV accredited universities or graduate programs (only for the student loan product.
+For personal loans, there is no university requirement).

-Personal loans are not available to residents of the following states: Mississippi, Nevada and Tennessee.
+Personal loans are not available to residents of the following state: Mississippi

 If you fail to meet the above criteria, you will be rejected.
 However, just because you meet these criteria does not mean that you will be approved.
 SoFi will: